Francis-Calingo/CATEGORICAL-SOCIOECONOMIC-DATA-ANALYSIS-OF-CANADIAN-REGIONS/README.md

   <img src="https://github.com/Francis-Calingo/CATEGORICAL-SOCIOECONOMIC-DATA-ANALYSIS-OF-CANADIAN-REGIONS/blob/main/Figures/Figure3.7.png"/>
   <img src="https://github.com/Francis-Calingo/CATEGORICAL-SOCIOECONOMIC-DATA-ANALYSIS-OF-CANADIAN-REGIONS/blob/main/Figures/Figure3.8.png"/>

-* **We can conclude that Post.Sec and Avg.Income are the most impactful variables causally.**
+* **We can conclude that Post.Sec and Avg.Income are the most impactful variables.** This conclusion stems from the ANOVA table results (i.e., deviance), as both variables exhibited higher deviance when they are placed sequentially after the other, versus when they are placed sequentially after MedAge.
+In other words, they explain more of the deviance when they are next to each other in a model than when they are next to MedAge.

 [<b>Back to Table of Contents</b>](#table-of-contents)